cansyl/HPO2GO/README.md

 ## Title, Author Info and Abstract

-HPO2GO: Prediction of Human Phenotype Ontology Term Associations with Cross Ontology Annotation Co-occurrences
+HPO2GO: Prediction of Human Phenotype Ontology Term Associations Using Cross Ontology Annotation Co-occurrences

 Tunca Doğan1,2,3,*